wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.3.8 =
+* Test and verify that PopupAlly is compatible with WordPress 4.0.

 = 1.3.7 =
 * Fix bug where popup does not close on iPhone when clicking on background